raulcodes/blog/content/posts/tpab-reflection.md

-+++
+---
-title = "Reflection over ‘To Pimp a Butterfly`" date = "2020-06-05" author = "Raul Camacho" authorTwitter = "_raulcodes"
+title: "Reflection over ‘To Pimp a Butterfly`"
+date: "2020-06-05"
+author: "Raul Camacho"
-keywords = ["Kendrick Lamar", "TPAB", "HipHop"] description = "Five years later, I look back at an album that offers commentary on the past and present social climate in America" showFullContent = false tags = ["music"]
+keywords: ["Kendrick Lamar", "TPAB", "HipHop"]
+description: "Five years later, I look back at an album that offers commentary on the past and present social climate in America"
-+++
+tags: ["music"]
+---

+{{< figure src="/TPAB.jpg" alt="To Pimp A Butterfly" position="center" height="400" >}}

 Hip-Hop is the most popular genre in the world, and there is a great reason for that.
 It is great music!
 Whether it be instrumentals by producers like Nujabes while working or Denzel Curry while on a much-too-infrequent run of mine, chances are that I’m listening to hip-hop.
 I wanted to share some of my personal favorite Hip-Hop albums that have I have been re-playing recently.